Liloan: Titay's Rosquillos and Delicacies

 The market for her unnamed cookie started with her neighbors and passers-by who were offered the snack with a bottle of soda.
-It was Sergio Osmeña (then Cebu governor, who later became Philippine president), who gave it the name "rosquillos" after the Spanish word rosca.
+It was Sergio Osmeña (then Cebu governor, who later became Philippine president), who gave it the name "Rosquillo" after the Spanish word rosca.

-The biscuits have been a regular stopover of tourists and locals travelling north of Cebu.
+The “premium heritage brand” biscuits have been a regular stopover of tourists and locals travelling north of Cebu.
 The company has withstood the taste of time.
 It started with just rosquillos and tablea making.
-It later expanded to an array of homemade delicacies including torta, mamon, monay, otap, CPA (chicken pork adobo), bao-bao and more.
+It later expanded to an array of homemade delicacies including torta, mamon, monay, otap, CPA (chicken pork adobo), bao-bao, galletas (Bato), galletas (Carmen) and hojaldres.

+In 2012, its two-hectare plant in Liloan produces about 3,000 packs of 180 grams Rosquillos daily by 118 workers.

+In 2013, the flagship store which produces 360,000 rosquillos a day was transformed into a café for 45 customers serving penato (peanuts), banana chips and binangkal, among others.